SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 Your can find example Blueprints in the Unreal Editor as well:
 All\Engine\Plugins\TopDownRTSTemplate\Content\Blueprints

-This Blueprints use the Parent Classes from TopDownRTSTemplate Plugin, which you can use for your Blueprints as well.
+This Blueprints use the Parent Classes from TopDownRTSTemplate Plugin, which you can use for your Blueprints.

 ## Parent Classes

 If TopDownRTSTemplate is installed the Classes can be used as Parent Class in Blueprint, so all functions from this Class are available.
 Just use one of the following Classes as Parent Class and or just choose them in your GameMode Blueprint.
-Category = TopDownRTSTemplate
+Category = TopDownRTSTemplate.

 Parentclasses are: